ds4a/shelly-vrm-battsoc/README.md

 # shelly-vrm-battsoc
 A shelly script to obtain Victron VRM battery SoC via the Victron API and switch a relay on the Shelly 1PM based on the returned SoC.
-Also installs 2 scheduled actions to start and stop the script at specided times on specified days.
+Also installs 2 scheduled actions to start and stop the script at specified times on specified days.
+Once added these schedules can be edited from the Shelly cloud control panel.

 ***To obtain a Victron VRM Long-Lived Access Token:***
 -------------------------------------------------------